ziadoz/media-swapper/README.md

 # Media Swapper

-A simple Bash script to convert MKV to MP4 and M4A to MP3.
+A simple Bash script to swap MKV to MP4 and M4A to MP3.

 ## Requirements